-Client: Barts Health NHS Trust, Royal Free London NHS Foundation Trust Lead Contractor: Lead Designer: BDF BIM Tools: Autodesk Revit - The UK's newest (see publication date) and largest hospital,

-- The UK's newest (see publication date) and largest hospital, based at the ExCel conference centre in London's Docklands, is designed to care for up to 4,000 people affected by Covid-

-Back to top 19.
-The hospital is now in standby mode and will be used should cases in the London area rise again.
-(4) Project: Mace use AI tech on Mayfair project to meet Covid-19 safety challenges, 1st October 2020 - Work was already underway on Lodha's No 1 Grosvenor Square flagship project when the lockdown and then social distancing added to the normal construction challenges.
+Client: Barts Health NHS Trust, Royal Free London NHS Foundation Trust Lead Contractor: Lead Designer: BDF BIM Tools: Autodesk Revit - The UK's newest (see publication date) and largest hospital, based at the ExCel conference centre in London's Docklands, is designed to care for up to 4,000 people affected by Covidshould cases in the London area rise again.
+(4) Project: Mace use AI tech on Mayfair project to meet Covid-19 safety challenges, 1st October 2020 Work was already underway on Lodha's No 1 Grosvenor Square flagship project when the lockdown and then social distancing added to the normal construction challenges.
 Client: Lodha; Main contractor: Mace Balancing the many requirements of a building project - cash flow, cost, quality, and timelines - is always a significant challenge for project leadership.
 The Covid-19 pandemic made the balancing act even more intense, costing projects valuable time at the start of lockdown and requiring adjustments to ensure the health and safety of all personnel on site as production restarted.
 (5) Project: AI tracks work quality at Norway's Stavenger Hospital., 21st June 2020.
 Client: Stavanger University Hospital BIM Tools: 100% International open standards, compatible with Revit, ArchiCAD, Solibri and others - Oslo-based BIM developer Imerso has been given responsibility to monitor work progress in one of the biggest public construction projects in Scandinavia.
 Access the Chartered Institute of Building's (CIOB), BIM+ articles, projects, case studies and more, in full.
 Latest BIM news - 10 th annual BIM report 2020 available NBS 10th National BIM Report 2020 - The 2020 annual BIM report marks the 10 th year of recording over 1,000 industry professional's view about BIM.
 It illustrates how usage and perceptions of BIM have changed since 2011, progress made as an industry, and anticipated changes in the next decade.
-Construction Information Service (CIS) Insights The latest edition [September 2021] of NBS CIS Insights focuses on - Inclusive design and the RIBA Plan of Work, and covers: What is inclusive design?
-Legislation and protected characteristics, and Inclusivity and the RIBA Plan of Work 2020.
-Back to top Built Environment Research Latest Policy and Research from:

-1) Savills Impacts - The Future of Global Real Estate
+Construction Information Service (CIS) Insights The latest edition [October 2021] of NBS CIS Insights focuses on - Social equity and human-centred design, and covers: Social inequality and disproportionate suffering amongst poorer communications, Urban green infrastructure and poverty reduction, and Social equity, sustainability, and human-centred design.
+Back to top Built Environment Research لتلا Latest Policy and Research from: 1) Savills Impacts - The Future of Global Real